 - Economical sound control favors the use of materials with noise mitigating properties.

 - Concrete buildings are inherently quiet.

-Concrete takes any shape with remarkable efficiency and that shape will also be very efficient to maintain.
+Concrete takes any shape with remarkable efficiency which will also be very efficient to maintain.

-- A secure and upscale appearance need not be complex or costly.
+- A secure and upscale appearance does not need to be complex or costly.

-- Concrete can take any shape and mimic far more expensive materials effectively and economically.
+- Concrete can take any shape and mimic more expensive materials effectively and economically.

 - Concrete is also an inherently low maintenance material.